jfvelezserrano/ADABOC/README.md

 ```
 In both cases you can edit the top level scripts to select other dataset.

+An action that execute the whole project over a sample dataset is provided.
 [Here](https://github.com/jfvelezserrano/copula-learning-method/runs/703504103?check_suite_focus=true) you can see the result of an execution over the kdd1998 dataset.